neelsoumya/python_machine_learning/unsupervised.md

 5. **Applications to data:**
    Demonstrate the use of both PCA and t‑SNE on sample datasets to visualize clustering tendencies and uncover hidden patterns.

-6. **When *not* to apply PCA and t‑SNE:**
-   Identify situations where PCA or t‑SNE may produce misleading results or be computationally infeasible, and propose alternative strategies.

 ---